Last Updated on September 23, 2022.

 - Coley Emde says “Even in Florida I have become accustomed to wearing wraps everyday so that our hedgehogs have the opportunity to crawl in between my shirt and wrap and take a nap!”

 - Some people like to use sleeping bags (similar to those used for sugar gliders) or bonding bags or scarves to carry the hedgehog around during daily activities.

 - As mentioned in other sections, there are some hedgehogs that simply will not fall asleep on your lap or snuggle.

 - You can also sit your hedgehog down on the floor in a hedgehog-safe room or area.
 Don’t attempt to touch your hedgie, but instead allow it to get to know you on its own terms.

 - Place your hand several inches away from your hedgehog and allow it to come up to your hands and smell you.

 - Your hedgehog is relaxed when its quills are laid down and it is moving about without flinching every time you move.
-Certain sounds may still scare a relaxed hedgehog.
+Certain sounds and movements may still scare a relaxed hedgehog.